BELLY DANCE !

 Toukley Library Community Hall.
 Cnr Main Rd & Victoria Ave, Toukley

-Pls bring water, and adhere to all the usual covid rules.
-Wear something loose and comfy for dancing in, nothing that trails on the floor that you can trip on, and so that I can see your ankles.
+Please bring water, and wear something loose and comfy for dancing in, nothing that trails on the floor that you can trip on, and so that I can see your ankles.
 I have hip scarves available in class for you to wear.
 Its an hour of fun – moving your body and adding flexibility, with this self empowering and ancient art/dance form !

 I’m looking forward to meeting you and sharing the shimmy !
 Give me a call or E if you have any questions ?